Heatmap Layout

 #> → heatmap built with `geom_tile()`

-Alternatively, the hmanno() function allows you to control the heatmap body sizes when position is NULL.
+Alternatively, the quad_active() function allows you to control the heatmap body sizes.

 ggheatmap(small_mat) +